Skip to content

 Peer driven or driven peers?
 A rapid review of peer involvement of people who use drugs in HIV and harm reduction services in low‑ and middle‑income countries

 5 FEBRUARY, 2021 Read the full report here.
 From the beginning, people who use drugs have been central to the development and delivery of HIV and harm reduction programmes.
-Communities, advocates, service providers and health professionals have all called for increasing the meaningful involvement of… Read More »Peer driven or driven peers?
+Communities, advocates, service providers and health professionals have all called for increasing the meaningful involvement of people who use drugs within HIV and harm reduction programmes, and research focused on high-income… Read More »Peer driven or driven peers?
 A rapid review of peer involvement of people who use drugs in HIV and harm reduction services in low‑ and middle‑income countries

 Out in the cold: Community-led services abandoned as donor funding declines in Kyrgyzstan

 22 OCTOBER, 2020 Смотрите здесь для русского.
 In January of 2019 Kyrgyzstan, already facing declining donor funding for the HIV response, had the services of their three community-led, non-governmental organisations (NGOs) put to an end due to the cease of funding from the country’s Global Fund (GF) programme.
-This… Read More »Out in the cold: Community-led services abandoned as donor funding declines in Kyrgyzstan
+This sudden change left the community of the most marginalised people who inject drugs and people… Read More »Out in the cold: Community-led services abandoned as donor funding declines in Kyrgyzstan

 On the A-Gender: Community Monitoring Tool for Gender-Responsive Harm Reduction Services for Women who Use Drugs

 MARCH 17, 2020 Worldwide, women who use drugs are vastly underserved within health and social services and programmes.
 National and international research, services, guidelines, and training programmes are either gender-neutral or male-focused.
-As harm reduction services are primarily tailored to men, women who use drugs… Read More »On the A-Gender: Community Monitoring Tool for Gender-Responsive Harm Reduction Services for Women who Use Drugs
+As harm reduction services are primarily tailored to men, women who use drugs often find their specific needs being unacknowledged and unaddressed, leading to non gender-responsive harm reduction… Read More »On the A-Gender: Community Monitoring Tool for Gender-Responsive Harm Reduction Services for Women who Use Drugs